mkvmethsara/mini_data_project/README.md

 ## Description

 The main goal of this project is to practice data cleaning, analysis, and visualization techniques.
-The Colab notebook `[REPLACE WITH YOUR FILENAME.ipynb]` contains all the steps taken to explore the data.
+The Colab notebook `inclasstestpfipynb.ipynb` contains all the steps taken to explore the data.

 ## Course Information